Which of the following muscles is located on the anterior aspect ... | Channels for Pearson+

 Multiple Choice

-Which of the following muscles is located on the anterior aspect of the thigh?
+Which of the following muscles is located on the anterior aspect of the lower leg?

 A